chiawase/chi-11ty/content/blog/TIL of npm cross-platform support.md

 2025-Nov-06 15:50:41.304701 #13 167.6 [11ty] 3.
 Cannot find package '@11ty/eleventy' imported from /app/eleventy.config.js
 ```

-At this point, I tinkered with the deployment setup stuff on [my website’s test environment](https://testinglang.chisenires.design).
+At this point, I tinkered with the deployment setup stuff on *my website’s test environment*[^1].

-(and yes, my site does have a test environment 😆 it’s currently set up to mirror what I have on my main site at the moment, but it opens up the opportunity for me to tinker with some things before I “push” it to the production site 😛)
+~~(and yes, my site does have a test environment 😆 it’s currently set up to mirror what I have on my main site at the moment, but it opens up the opportunity for me to tinker with some things before I “push” it to the production site 😛)~~ As of 20 Nov 2025, this is not true anymore 🥲 RIP testing site lol

 One of the recommendations in the logs was to set up a new environment variable `NIXPACKS_NODE_VERSION` and set it to `22`, so I went and did that.
 Then the error changed.